Dynamic Test-Time Augmentation via Differentiable Functions: Related Work

 \subsection{Training Robust Classification Models}

-Many works have been studied to improve the robustness of deep neural networks to naturally occurring image distortions.
-One way to improve the robustness is the data augmentation. \cite{augmix,augmax,noisymix} proposed a method to improve robustness by using a mix of multiple data augmentations. \cite{rusak2020simple,tsiligkaridis2021misclassification} showed that adding noise during training improves the robustness to noise and other types of distortions. \cite{mintun2021interaction} investigated that the similarity between data augmentation and test-time image corruption is strongly correlated with the performance.

-Training algorithms to improve robustness have also been studied. \cite{xie2020adversarial} proposed Advprop, a method to improve adversarial training, which improves not only robustness but also clean accuracy. \cite{li2020shape} proposed an algorithm to train model by paying complementary attention to the shape and texture of objects.
+Many works have been studied to improve the robustness of DNNs to naturally occurring image distortions.
+One way to improve the robustness is the data augmentation.
+Mixing multiple data augmentations~\cite{augmix,augmax,noisymix,pixmix,ipmix,vaish2024fourier} and adding noise during training~\cite{rusak2020simple,tsiligkaridis2021misclassification} have been proposed as effective data augmentations to improve robustness.
+Mintun~\etal~\cite{mintun2021interaction} found that the similarity between data augmentation and test-time image corruption is strongly correlated with performance.
+Training algorithms to improve robustness have also been studied.
+Disentangled learning via auxiliary batch normalization~\cite{xie2020adversarial,mixprop,fast_advprop,entprop}, a method to improve adversarial training, improves not only robustness but also clean accuracy.
+Li~\etal~\cite{li2020shape} proposed an algorithm to train the model paying complementary attention to the shape and texture of the objects.
 Since these methods are used when training recognition models, they can be used in combination with image enhancement methods, which assume that the recognition models are pretrained.
-Our experiments show that combining the recognition models pretrained by these methods with image enhancement methods further improves the robustness.
+Our experimental results show that combining the recognition models pretrained by these methods with image enhancement further improves the robustness.